Department of Economics / Lehrstuhl für Volkswirtschaftslehre

 Office hours during term time: Wednesday, 1.15-2.15 pm (by arrangement)

 Klaus Adam is Professor of Economics at Mannheim University, Research Professor at the Deutsche Bundesbank, a Research Fellow at the Center of Economic Policy Research (CEPR) in London, and a Research Fellow at the Center for Financial Studies (CFS) in Frankfurt.
+He is also an Associate Editor for the Journal of Monetary Economics.

 His research focuses on macroeconomics with a special emphasis on monetary and fiscal policy making, as well as on issues related to learning and the formation of expectations with applications to asset pricing and business cycle dynamics.